trpc-group/trpc-cpp/docs/en/http_protocol_upload_download_service.md

 | kStreamStatusServerNetworkError            | 201   | Server-side network error (such as connection disconnected or idle timeout) |
 | kStreamStatusServerWriteContentLengthError | 232   | The length of the written data does not match the Content-Length setting    |

-### Timeout explanation for read-related interfaces
+### Timeout explanation for read-related interfaces by synchronous

 Read-related interfaces: Read, ReadAll.
 Taking the Read interface as an example, tRPC provides two types of specific interface forms:

-- Read(item, max_bytes) without a custom timeout.
+* Read(item, max_bytes) without a custom timeout.
   The timeout for this type of interface is a fixed value that is determined when the reader/writer is created ( calculated by the service configuration or specified by the SetDefaultDeadline method).

   > For example, if the timeout is configured as 60000ms and the user obtains the reader/writer at time "now", then no
   > matter how many times the user calls Read(item, max_bytes), the timeout point will always be "now + 1min", which can
   > be
   > understood as the timeout for the entire read stream process.

-- Read(item, max_bytes, timeout) with a custom timeout.
+* Read(item, max_bytes, timeout) with a custom timeout.
   If the user's data is very large, such as a 10GB file, and the network conditions are uncertain, it is recommended to use the Read(item, max_bytes, timeout) interface in this scenario.

   > The "timeout" parameter here only applies to the Read operation.
 The "timeout" type can be a time interval, such as
   > 10s, which means that the Read operation will be blocked for 10s from the trigger start.
 It can also be a specific
   > time
   > point, which means that the Read operation will be blocked until the specified time point.

 # Implementing upload-download service

 Example: [file_storage_handler.cc](../../examples/features/http_upload_download/server/file_storage_handler.cc)